pagopa/openapi-codegen-ts/e2e/README.md

 | name | description
 |-|-|
 |`generatedFilesDir`| directory in which generated files for this specification are stored.
 Is subdirectory of `generatedFilesBaseDir` |
-|`isEnabled`| wheater test suites for this specification have to be executed or not.
+|`isSpecEnabled`| wheater test suites for this specification have to be executed or not.
 Default: `true`
 |`mockPort`| port the mock server exposing this specification is listening at |
 |`url`| path of the OpenApi spcification, being local or remote |